Paid advertisement

 Can you get a no deposit mortgage?

-A 100% mortgage could be a tempting option if saving for a deposit feels out of reach.
-But is it a smart move, or could it lead to financial pitfalls?
-In this blog, we’ll explain what a 100% mortgage is and weigh the pros and cons.
+A 100% mortgage could be an option if saving for a deposit feels hard.
+But is it a smart move?
+In this blog, we’ll explain what a 100% mortgage is and weigh up the pros and cons.

 It can be really difficult for first-time buyers to get onto the property ladder.
 House prices continue to rapidly increase at a much faster pace than wages.
 There’s a lack of affordable housing on sale and finding the money for a deposit when rent is so high can be a struggle for many people.